jratzenboeck/jratzenboeck-blog/_posts/2017-09-10-anglar-systemjs-gulp.md

 6. <b>Start a webserver</b>

-   To test your Angular 2+ app in your browser, there is also a package providing a lite web server.
+   To test your Angular 2+ app in your Browser, there is also a package providing a lite web server.
    The according Gulp task looks like following.

    ```